 Library staff can arrange a digital scan of the journal article and send it to Fellows and junior members – as long as it is compliant with copyright rules (i.e. one article from an issue of a journal or up to 5% for personal use).
 Please first check that the journal is available in our Library by searching iDiscover.
 Then send you requests to email@example.com and allow at least two working days.
 Please include the journal title, year of publication, volume, issue and page numbers.

 Are there additional resources available during the Covid-19 outbreak period to support my study?

 During the COVID-19 outbreak period, publishers are providing access to additional e-resources to support students and researchers.
-A whole range of e-resources, e-journals, and e-books can be accessed at http://libguides.cam.ac.uk/az.php.
-You can also go to ebooks @cambridge blog post to find out the latest ebooks and updates or follow us on Twitter and Facebook.
+A whole range of e-resources, e-journals, and e-books can be accessed via Cambridge LibGuides.
+News and updates regarding ebooks can be found on the ebooks@cambridge blog, and you can also follow us on Twitter and Facebook.
 Do keep an eye on this page for further information and updates.

 Will I be able to use the Old Library and Archives Centre?

 Both the Old Library and Archives Centre are closed until further notice.
 If you require advice on the Archives service please email firstname.lastname@example.org.
 Enquiries about Special Collections should be sent to email@example.com.